jbamford/jbamford.github.io/_posts/2023-03-26-Animate-SVG-Files-Breakdown.markdown

 ## SVG’s With Multiple Path Attributes

 But wait, Jason, the SVG I downloaded has multiple paths in it… See [a video here](https://youtu.be/Nz0SzKKdd-A) where I walk through the process of animating an SVG of a map that has many path elements.
-The final results look like the city is being drawn.
+The final results look like the city is being drawn(see below).

-1. Update all the Path attributes to have a pathLength="1"
+1. Update all the Path attributes to have a pathLength="1".
+I use ctr+f replace
-2. Note how many path attributes there are in the file
+2. Note how many path attributes there are in the file for step 3
 3. Input the number of paths in the file into the [generate_style.py](https://gist.github.com/jbamford/964e6e3ad1dd8afd17507e2ce70eff94) file
-4. Save the output from generate_style.py and paste it into a new &lt;style> paste_here &lt;/style>
+4. Save the output from generate_style.py and paste it into a new style tag
 5. Check that the Fill is either none or black, and that the stroke is white.

 <p align="center">